Viacheslav1510/Portfolio_Project_1-Explore_Ukraine/README.md

 ### User Stories

 #### First-time User
+1. As a first time user, I want to be inspired to travel
-1. As a first time user, I want to know the best places in the country
+2. As a first time user, I want to know the best places in the country
-2. I want to find a place to stay and a good place to eat
+3. I want to find a place to stay and a good place to eat
-3. I want to apply for a tour calculation
+4. I want to apply for a tour calculation
-4. I want to find the best souvenirs to remember the trip
+5. I want to find the best souvenirs to remember the trip
-5. As a first time user, I want easy to contact the company and get a response
+6. As a first time user, I want easy to contact the company and get a response

 #### Returning User
 6. As a a returning user, I want to find new ways to travel